-Most bank erosion models rely on near-bank conditions for the bank erosion predictor, see e.g. Mosselman (1995) and Duan (2005).
-Several authors have reported simulations of plan form developments, such as Nagata et al (2000), Darby et al (2002), Rinaldi et al (2008) and Asahi et al (2013).
-Asahi et al (2013) also provide a bank accretion model involving a prescribed time-scale over which dry cells become land.
+Bank erosion predictors are based on near-bank conditions, which can involve water depth, bank height, flow velocity, bed levels, shear stress and stream power (Larsen et al, 2006).
+Several authors have reported simulations of plan form developments, such as Nagata et al (2000), Darby et al (2002), Rinaldi et al (2008), Asahi et al (2013) and Baso et al (2018).

 Most publications focus on fluvial conditions, while the present study is more aimed at tidal rivers.
 Fagherazzi et al (2004) focused on tidal rivers using the originally proposed model of Ikeda et al (1981) in which the erosion is modelled very simply by the difference between the near-bank velocity and the mean velocity in each cross-section.
+The work of Fagherazzi et al (2004) and Baso et al (2018) suggest that the erosion predictors for alluvial conditions can also be applied in tidal rivers.